TomerFi/switcher_webapi/docs/source/contributing.rst

 *   ``pylintrc`` is the configuration file for `Pylint Code Analysis`_ linting python scripts.

+*   ``pyproject.toml`` is designated to be the main configuration file for python based on PEP518_ (not fully operative in this project yet).

 *   ``tox.ini`` is the configuration file for `Tox Testing Automation`_ testing the python code.

 Docker